wasm-signatures/design/README.md

 ## Project scope

-This work is specifically about embedded digital signatures in WebAssembly modules, not about package/OCI signatures.
+This work is specifically about digital signatures in WebAssembly modules, not about package/OCI signatures.

 The goal is to converge on requirements that can be used to build out an initial and extensible specification.

 Existing projects:

 - [WasmSign](https://github.com/jedisct1/wasmsign) - a tool to embed signatures in WebAssembly modules
-- [WasmSign2](https://github.com/jedisct1/wasmsign2) - another tool to embed signatures in WebAssembly modules, implementing one of the proposals described in this document.
+- [WasmSign2](https://github.com/jedisct1/wasmsign2) - another tool to sign WebAssembly modules, implementing one of the proposals described in this document.
 - [wasm-sign](https://github.com/frehberg/wasm-sign) - another tool to sign WebAssembly modules
 - [Istio/Envoy example](https://github.com/proxy-wasm/proxy-wasm-cpp-host/pull/147) load-time check of WasmSign signatures
 - [Validation in Lucet](https://bytecodealliance.github.io/lucet/Integrity-and-authentication.html)